m0dE/fullmetal-minimal-example/README.md

 Clone the repository to your local machine, then create the `.env` file in the root directory of the project and create the `FULLMETAL_API_KEY` variable in it, and pass your private FULLMETAL key from your account at https://app.fullmetal.ai/

+Also, enter the value for the `FullmetalApiKey` key in the src/config.js file from your account at https://app.fullmetal.ai/.

 Install dependencies.
 ```bash
   npm i